After the storm, bald eagles ‘Nick’ and ‘Nora’ left desperately searching for their eaglets - KESQ

 The neighbor called in to report what they had found.
 Johnson says he collaborated with state game wardens and US Fish and Wildlife Services to get permission to handle the federally protected bird and move it to a rehabilitation facility that specializes in treating bald eagles.
 The facility did not respond to CNN’s request for an interview.

-“It was definitely stunned,” Johnson said.
-“I am very hopeful, fairly confident, it’s going to be rehabbed.”

-The city’s conservation team and biologists are working to develop a reintroduction plan to bring the young bird back to its nesting area and possibly reunite with its parents, Johnson says.
-If the eaglet successfully recovers, it’s still not clear how the bird will be returned to its parents and its home environment.
+Sunday morning, specialists with the Blackland Prairie Raptor Center brought the surviving eaglet back to its nesting area around White Rock Lake in hopes it will quickly reunite with its parents.
+Nick and Nora were seen flying around the area and specialists say they hope the parents will hear the eaglet squawking and return to care for it.

-The second eaglet has not been seen since the Tuesday morning storm.
-Neighbors fear the worst.
-It might have been swept away in the floodwaters that have surged through the creek for days.
-Downed trees have also made it impossible for searchers to safely access the spots where the eaglet might have fallen.
+The second eaglet has not been found and officials say it’s likely the bird did not survive.
+Downed trees have made it impossible for searchers to safely access the spots where the eaglet might have fallen.
 The area is also home to bald eagle predators like coyotes and bobcats.

+The raptor specialists brought the recovered eaglet to the wooded area in a large crate.
+The bird’s face was covered in a hood to keep it from seeing and experiencing this confusing environment.

+Hailey Lebaron, a rehab specialist with the Blackland Prairie Raptor Center, secured the eagle and carried it up the stairs and placed it in a makeshift nest that was made just for this moment.

 Meril said he was struck by the eagle’s majestic and powerful stare as they scanned the urban landscape looking for the eaglets.